boazsegev/iodine/ext/iodine/fio-stl.md

 **Parameters:**

 - `callbacks` - Pointer to the callback structure defining how to handle JSON elements
+- `udata` - Per-call user data pointer passed as the first argument to every callback
 - `json_string` - The JSON string to parse
 - `len` - Length of the JSON string in bytes